destroflyer/maniascript/README.md

-# maniascript
+# ManiaScript
-A documentation about Maniascript/Manialinks of Nadeos game Trackmania.
+A documentation about ManiaScript, a scripting language made by Ubisoft Nadeo for their games.